KasVital/MobInfo2/ReadMe.txt

 **********************
 *** How to Install ***

-Unpack the ZIP file and copy the folder 'MobInfo2' into your 'World of Warcraft\Interface\AddOns' folder.
-MobInfo-2 will automatically load the next time you login with one of your chars.
+**********************
+Within the ZIP file you find a folder called "MobInfo2".
+This folder has to be copied into the folder "World of Warcraft\Interface\AddOns\".
+Thus you should end up with a folder called:

+World of Warcraft\Interface\AddOns\MobInfo2

+Now log into your WoW account.
+On the char selection screen you should see in the bottom right corner a button called "AddOns".
+Clicking this button opens the AddOn management window of WoW.
+You can enable or disable AddOns in here.
+MobInfo should be in the list of AddOn and should have a "Tick" mark to say that it is enabled.
+Now exit the AddOn window and log into the game with one of your chars.
+At the chat prompt simply enter "/mi2" to get the MobInfo options window.
+This options window allows you to fine tune MobInfo to your personal preferences.
+Note that by default it is already enabled with a set of sensible defaults.

 When starting the first time you might get a message that a separate MobHealth AddOn was detected.
 If so please remove it, or at least disable it.
 You will find that it is no longer needed, because MobInfo-2 is a full featured and fully compatible replacement.

+To actually see MobInfo do something you must now go and kill Mobs.
+While killing Mobs you will see their health appear in the target frame and after killing and looting the Mobs you will see Mob informaton appear in the tooltip for the Mob.

+*******************************************
+*** How to Backup your MobInfo database ***
+*******************************************
+It is very IMPORTANT to make occasional (even better: regular) backups of your MobInfo database.
+I have received several reports of users where due to whatever likely or unlikely incident the original MobInfo database got lost or erased or erased or currupted.
+It is unlikely and happens only very rarely, but when it happens your only chance to recover is to have a backup of the MobInfo database.

+The entire MobInfo database is contained within this onr file:
+   World of Warcraft\WTF\Account\<your_account_name>\SavedVariables\MobInfo2.lua

+First of all please logout of WoW.
+This automagically saves all current AddOn data to disk.
+Then make a copy of the database file (the one specified above) to a save location.
+To restore the backed up data simply copy the backup file back to the original location.

+Side note: this is also the file that you must pass on if you want to give your MobInfo database to someone else.
+Which of course means it is also the file you receive when someone else gives you their MobInfo database.

 **********************************************
 *** IMPORT of an External MobInfo Database ***
 **********************************************
 MobInfo can import externally supplied MobInfo databases.
 This can be a database from a friend of yours or a database that you have downloaded somewhere.
 WARNING : the database that you import MUST be from someone who uses exactly the same WoW localization as you do (ie. the same WoW client language).
 Importing a MobInfo database rom someone using a different WoW language will NOT work and might destroy your own database.

 First of all before importing data you should make a backup of your own database.
+This is explained above in the chapter "How to Backup your MobInfo database".
 It never hurts to be able to restore your original data in case you are unhappy with the import result.
-The entire MobInfo database is contained within this file:
-  \World of Warcraft\WTF\Account\<your_account_name>\SavedVariables\MobInfo2.lua

-Make a copy of that exact file to a save location.
-This is also the file that you must pass on if you want to give your MobInfo database to someone else.
-Which of course means it is also the file you receive when someone else gives you his MobInfo database.

 Here are the detailed import instructions: